-In 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-04, which together with all subsequent amendments, provides guidance on facilitation of the effects of reference rate reform on financial reporting.
-The new guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions affected by reference rate reform.
-If certain criteria are met, an entity will not be required to remeasure or reassess certain contract modifications that result from the discontinuation of the London Inter-Bank Offered Rate (LIBOR) or another reference rate.
-Changes to the critical terms of a hedging relationship affected by reference rate reform will not require entities to de-designate the relationship if certain criteria are met.
+In 2020, the FASB issued ASU 2020-04, which, together with all subsequent amendments, provides guidance on facilitation of the effects of reference rate reform on financial reporting.
+The new guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform.
+If entities meet certain criteria, they will not be required to remeasure or reassess certain contract modifications that result from the discontinuation of the London Inter-Bank Offered Rate (LIBOR) or another reference rate.
+Changes to the critical terms of a hedging relationship affected by reference rate reform will not require entities to de-designate the relationship if they meet certain criteria.
 Optional expedients also allow derivative instruments impacted by changes in the interest rate used for margining, discounting, or contract price alignment to qualify for certain optional relief.
-This standard may be elected and applied to contract modifications made between March 12, 2020 through December 31, 2024.
+The Company has elected the practical expedients to maintain hedge accounting for certain derivatives and applied the practical expedients for contract modifications made since March 12, 2020.
+The Company will continue to evaluate its options under this ASU through December 31, 2024.

 In 2018, the FASB issued targeted improvements to the accounting for long-duration contracts, ASU 2018-12.
 The objective of this guidance is to make improvements to the existing recognition, measurement, presentation, and disclosure requirements for long-duration contracts issued by an insurance entity.
 The new guidance improves the timeliness of recognizing changes in the liability for future policy benefits for traditional long-duration contracts by requiring that underlying cash flow assumptions be reviewed and updated at least annually.
 The rate used to discount future cash flows must be based on an upper-medium grade fixed income investment yield.
 The change in the reserve estimate as a result of updating cash flow assumptions will be recognized in net income.
 The change in the reserve estimate as a result of updating the discount rate assumption will be recognized in OCI.
-The new guidance also creates a new category of market risk benefits (i.e., features that protect the contract holder from more than nominal capital market risk) for certain guarantees associated with contracts which are required to be measured at fair value with changes recognized in net income.
+The new guidance also creates a new category of market risk benefits (i.e., features that protect the contract holder from more than nominal capital market risk) for certain guarantees associated with contracts, which are required to be measured at fair value with changes recognized in net income.
 In addition, the new guidance simplifies the amortization of DAC and other similar capitalized balances (i.e., URR) by requiring such costs to be amortized on a constant-level basis that approximates the straight-line method.
 Lastly, the new guidance increases and enhances the disclosures related to long-duration insurance contracts.
-The new guidance is effective for fiscal years beginning after December 15, 2024 and interim periods within fiscal years beginning after December 15, 2025.
+The new guidance is effective for fiscal years beginning after December 15, 2024.
 Early adoption is permitted.